FAQ

 -

-Do you sell puppies to Hawaii?
+Do you place puppies in Hawaii?

 -